 Social media has revolutionized the museum experience.

-After generations of struggling to provide a welcoming experience to those less involved in the arts, personal tags, location tags and hashtags are helping a new generation of museum curators better understand the needs and interests of an increasingly diverse audience.
-Today these institutions are finding new ways to expand their audience, enhance the experience for everyday visitors and expand the conversation beyond the confines of the physical building by using social media platforms.
+After decades of struggling to provide a welcoming experience to those less involved in the arts, museums are becoming more accessible through social media.
+Personal tags, location tags, and hashtags are helping a new generation of curators better understand the needs and interests of their diverse audience.
+Today, museums are finding new ways to expand their audience and enhance their experience, even outside of the physical building, with the help of social media.

 Given these trends, it’s no wonder that the theme of this year’s MCN conference in Denver, Colorado was “humanizing the digital.”
-The annual conference held in mid-November sought to explore “how museums can use technology to foster human connection and dialogue, advance accessibility and inclusion, and champion inquiry and knowledge.”
+The annual conference held in mid-November explored “how museums can use technology to foster human connection and dialogue, advance accessibility and inclusion, and champion inquiry and knowledge.”

-As a first time attendee, I was interested to discover how significant an impact social media platforms are having in redefining the museum experience for a new generation of attendees.
+As a first time attendee, I saw first-hand the impact of social media in redefining the museum experience for a new generation of guests.
 Here are a few key takeaways from MCN 2018.

 Social Media is changing our relationship with history and art